Claude Code

 - Create

-.secenvfiles — generates files with the correct syntax after verifying secrets exist
+.secenvfiles: generates them with the correct syntax after verifying secrets exist

 GPG Pinentry Compatibility